Book Off: International stores

 Book Off also operates several stores in the United States, two in Seoul and three in Paris.
-In the United States there are four stores in New York, ten in California, two in Hawaii, and one in Arizona.
+In the United States there are four stores in New York, ten in California, two in Hawaii, and one in Arizona and Michigan.
 There are eight stores in Malaysia operating under the Jalan Jalan Japan brand.
+Both a Hard off, and a Hobby off, operate in Taiwan.

 Former

 In 2012, it closed its only Canadian store in Vancouver, British Columbia.
 It was previously opened in July 2005.